 Bournemouth Festival Dates for your Diary

 Bournemouth always hosts a fantastic array of festivals and events throughout the year, to keep locals and visitors busy.
-Unfortunately, many have been cancelled this year – but not all of them.
-I’ll keep this list as up to date as possible, but always check the websites for the latest info before booking any travel.
+Always check the websites for the latest info before booking any travel.

 Bournemouth 7s Festival – The World’s Largest Sport and Music Festival, Bournemouth 7s is renowned as the Sporting Glastonbury!
-Next dates: 28th to 30th May 2021.
+Next dates: 26th-28th May 2023

-Bourne Free (Bournemouth Pride) – Bournemouth has a thriving LGBT+ scene, so of COURSE the town hosts one of the biggest and best Pride celebrations in the south!
+Bourne Free (Bournemouth Pride) – Bournemouth has a thriving LGBT+ scene, so of course the town hosts one of the biggest and best Pride celebrations in the south!
 Don’t miss it!
-Next dates: 9th to 10th July 2021.
+Next dates: 7th-8th July 2023

 Bournemouth Air Festival – an award-winning and internationally renowned four-day event showcasing some of the world’s most powerful and agile aircraft!
 This free festival is so much more than an air show, with street entertainment, live music, military performances, and more.
-Cancelled this year.
-Next dates: 2nd to 5th September 2021.
+Next dates: 31st August – 3rd September 2023.

 Bournemouth Arts by the Sea Festival – free art festival with various exhibitions and events at indoor and outdoor venues across Bournemouth.
-Next dates: 25th to 27th September 2020.
+Next dates: 29th September – 1st October

 Bournemouth Christmas Tree Wonderland – spectacular Christmas tree trail with hundreds of glittering trees from around the world!
-Next dates: 13th November 2020 to 3 January 2021.
+Next dates: 17th November 2023 – 1st January 2024

 Where to Stay in Bournemouth

-I’ll compile a more succinct list of places to stay in Bournemouth in a separate blog post, so for now here’s a map to quickly search all available Airbnbs in the area…
+I’ll compile a more succinct list of places to stay in Bournemouth in a separate blog post, so for now, here’s a map to quickly search all available properties in the area…